GLOBAL MARKETS-Dollar surges as Fed ends QE on hawkish note

 NEW YORK, Oct 30 The dollar surged to a three-week high and government bond yields rose on Thursday, one day after the U.S. Federal Reserve took a more hawkish tone in its assessment of the economy as it announced the end of its six-year bond-buying program.

-Global equity markets rose, led by a late-day surge on Wall Street, following the release of surprisingly strong third-quarter economic growth in the United States.
+Global equity markets rose, as Wall Street stocks jumped in afternoon trading and European shares gained as investors were heartened by surprisingly strong third-quarter economic growth in the United States.

-The Fed's decision to halt new purchases of Treasury bonds and mortgage-backed securities had been expected.
-But investors were somewhat surprised by the central bank's expression of confidence in the U.S. recovery, despite global growth concerns.
-The policy statement prompted markets to rethink the growing consensus that the Fed's first interest-rate hike would not be until late in 2015.
+While the Fed's decision to no longer add to its holdings of Treasury bonds and mortgage-backed securities, a program which at its peak pumped $85 billion a month into the financial system, investors were somewhat surprised by the central bank's expression of confidence in the U.S. recovery, despite global growth concerns.
+The policy statement prompted financial markets to rethink the growing consensus that the Fed's first interest-rate hike would not be until late in 2015.

-The dollar rose 0.2 percent against a basket of six major currencies and also rose 0.2 percent against the euro, to $1.2607.
-The benchmark 10-year Treasury note yield rose 4/32 in price to yield 2.3085 percent.
+The dollar rose 0.2 percent against a basket of six major currencies and rose 0.2 percent against the euro, to $1.2618.
+The benchmark 10-year Treasury note yield rose 7/32 in price to yield 2.296 percent.

+MSCI's index of equities in 45 countries narrowly rose 0.04 percent.
+The pan-European FTSEurofirst 300 index of leading companies ended 0.6 percent higher at 1,327.58 points.
+The index has risen about 9 percent since a 13-month low hit on Oct.
+16.

-Visa Inc surged 10.2 percent and was the biggest boost to both the Dow and S&P 500 a day after it reported adjusted earnings that topped expectations, and said the mobile payment industry would be a "great driver" for business.
+Visa Inc surged 9.8 percent as the biggest boost to both the Dow and S&P 500 a day after it reported adjusted earnings that topped expectations, and said the mobile payment industry would be a "great driver" for business.

 Gold slumped to a three-week low just under $1,200 an ounce , pressured by the strong dollar.
-Oil also fell, with Brent crude down 1.3 percent to $86.02 a barrel and U.S. crude down 1.5 percent to $80.96 a barrel.
-A stronger dollar makes commodities priced in the currency, including oil, costlier for buyers using other denominations
+Oil also fell, with Brent crude down 0.7 percent to $86.51 a barrel and U.S. crude down 1.1 percent to $81.25 a barrel.

 The real jumped as much as 3 percent while the benchmark Bovespa index rose 2.8 percent.
 The real had hit a nine-year low against the dollar on Monday after Rousseff defeated challenger Aecio Neves.
 (Editing by Meredith Mazzilli and Leslie Adler)